-The median wage in 2016 for Dietitians and Nutritionists in California is $73,855 annually, or $35.51 hourly.
-The median wage for Dietitians and Nutritionists in San Diego County is $68,955 annually, or $33.15 hourly.
+The median wage in 2016 for Dietitians and Nutritionists in California was $73,855 annually, or $35.51 hourly.
+The median wage for Dietitians and Nutritionists in San Diego County was $68,955 annually, or $33.15 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Benefits generally include medical, dental, and vision insurance as well as vacation, sick leave, and retirement plans.

 What is the Job Outlook?

 A growing and aging population will boost demand for nutritional counseling and treatment in hospitals, residential care facilities, schools, prisons, community health programs, and home health care agencies.
 Public interest in nutrition also will spur demand, especially in food service management.

 Employment growth may be curbed if some employers substitute other workers, such as food service managers and dietetic technicians, to do work related to nutrition.
 However, employment is expected to grow for contract providers of food services, outpatient care centers, and offices of physicians and other health practitioners.

 Dieticians with specialized training, an advanced degree, or certifications will experience the best job opportunities.
 Those specializing in renal and diabetic nutrition or gerontological nutrition will benefit from the growing number of diabetics and the aging population.

 Projections of Employment

 In California, the number of Dietitians and Nutritionists is expected to grow faster than average growth rate for all occupations.
 Jobs for Dietitians and Nutritionists are expected to increase by 20.3 percent, or 1,500 jobs between 2014 and 2024.